AU-BCE-EE/course-modelling-2025/docs/script_module_batch.md

 ## Console
 Examples: Command Prompt, PowerShell, Terminal, Bash
 1. Interactive
     * Launch Python interpreter and type code
+    * This interactive usage is also called working in a REPL
     * Fine for throw-away code, like small checks or experiments, but not for any code you should save
 2. Batch
     * For running completed scripts